huggingface/blog/deep-rl-q.md

 <figure class="image table text-center m-0 w-full">
   <img src="assets/69_deep_rl_q/Q-learning-1.jpg" alt="Q-learning"/>
+  <figcaption>We see here that with the training, our Q-Table is better since, thanks to it, we can know the value of each state-action pair.</figcaption>
 </figure>

-We see here that with the training, our Q-Table is better since, thanks to it, we can know the value of each state-action pair.

 So now that we understand what Q-Learning, Q-Function, and Q-Table are, **let's dive deeper into the Q-Learning algorithm**.